 A Glug of Oil

-Steak Sandwich Recipe
+Ciabatta Steak Sandwich

-Steak sandwich on ciabatta bread with tomatoes and mushrooms.
+Ciabatta steak sandwich with tomatoes and mushrooms.

-This post may contain affiliate links, as an Amazon Associate, I earn a small commission from qualifying purchases but of course, at no extra cost to you.
+This post may contain affiliate links.
+As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.

-Oh yes, this is a thing of true deliciousness.
+Oh yes, this is a thing of true deliciousness. 😋

 Personally, I'm a fan of rump steak over sirloin - why?
 Because it seems to have more flavour than sirloin.

-A decent amount of fat around the edge is vital for cooking in a grill pan since it adds flavour and keeps the steak moist and tender.
-Rump steak also happens to be cheaper than sirloin too!
+A decent amount of fat around the edge is vital for cooking in a grill pan as it adds flavour and keeps the steak moist and tender.

-No messing about with whisks here, I used ready-made mayo from Maille mayonnaise with a hint of Dijon mustard, and I am quite addicted to it.
+No messing about with whisks here.
+I used ready-made mayo from Maille mayonnaise with a hint of Dijon mustard, and I am quite addicted to it.

 Afterwards, you won't need to eat for a week - enjoy!